miramsalp/poke-weakness-finder/readme.md

 ### On the Live Application (if deployed)

 1.  **Visit the Website:** Go to [Your Deployed Application URL Here (e.g., `https://pokeweaknessfinder.onrender.com`)].
-2.  **Search for a Pokémon:** On the homepage, use the search bar to enter a Pokémon's name (e.g., "Pikachu", "Charizard") or its Pokedex ID (e.g., "25", "6").
+2.  **Search for a Pokémon:** On the homepage, use the search bar to enter a Pokémon's name (e.g., "Pikachu", "Charizard").
 3.  **View Details:** Click on a search result to navigate to the Pokémon's detail page.
 4.  **Discover Weaknesses:** The detail page will clearly display its type(s) and a breakdown of what types it's weak against, resists, or is immune to.